 Tip: If you don't ask, you won't get.
 We had nothing to lose by asking politely if there were any executive rooms available the following day.
 It is in a hotel's interests to do whatever they can to keep their guests happy and in most cases, they do their best to accommodate the wishes of guests.

 What do you do if you are not happy with your hotel room?

 It was a case of spot the difference between room 637 and our first room on the fifth floor.
 Apart from being a floor up and the room being the other way round, they were almost identical.
 There was no inter-connecting door this time and the small blue cushions were absent from the bed.

 This was identical to the one on the fifth floor.
 There was only one bathrobe and a pair of slippers, but we were soon supplied with another set.

 Another Welcome Drink

 Having checked in again, we qualified for welcome points or drinks.
 We chose the latter and our experience was very different from the first time around.
-This time, in deference to my husband's brand membership status at the time, our choice was much wider.
+This time, in deference to my husband's brand membership status, our choice was much wider.
 We ended up with a pina colada and a gin and tonic, as well as olives and peanuts.
-This was a definite improvement on the surly service of our first bar visit.
+This was a big improvement on the surly service of our first bar visit.